SLIDING SCALE

 A sliding scale is used to encourage people to pay according to their available resources.
 Those with greater financial privilege contribute more, allowing those with less access, to pay according to their means.

-I offer sliding scale pricing for all prints and workshops.
-This allows me to sustain my art practice while making accessibility as broad as possible.
+I offer sliding scale pricing for all learning opportunities and workshops.
+This allows me to sustain my practice while making accessibility as broad as possible.

 How do I choose what to pay?